Grilled BBQ Chicken

 - Cook until a meat thermometer inserted into the thickest part of the chicken registers 165 degrees.

-It’s best to grill bone-in chicken because it’s less apt to dry out and the bone adds a ton of flavor.
+- Use bone-in chicken as it’s less apt to dry out and the bones add a ton of flavor.

 Serving suggestions